ZachSaucier/sveltekit-blog/src/lib/posts/2023/console-delight.md

 ## How to use CSS, SVGs, and HTML in a console message

 Here's the magic: `%c`.
-It lets us render a console message (like`console.log` or `console.info`) using a bit of CSS!
+It lets us render a console message (like `console.log` or `console.info`) using a bit of CSS!

 <ContentAside>
   <h4>Should I use <code>console.log</code> or <code>console.info</code>?</h4>
   <p>Console logs are generally used for debugging purposes while console infos are used for information that is more relevant to end users.
-The only difference in terms of how they're handled by browsers are some styling differences.</p>
+The only difference in terms of how they're handled by browsers are some styling differences.
+For the purpose of an effect like the ones discussed in this article, I think <code>console.info</code> makes more sense.</p>
 </ContentAside>

 Let's see how it works.

-Here's the `console.info` from the online version of Adobe Photoshop:
+Here's the `console.info` from the online version of Adobe Photoshop (partially unminified):

 ```js
 console.info(